 - 1x User Guide

 The ORICO 2.5” SATA USB 3.1 External Enclosure 2139C3 is a handy external enclosure and converter to transform your 2.5” SATA III/II SSD/HDD drive into an external drive.
 The idea is simple but beautifully executed by the ORICO.
-The main enclosure measures 125x79x13mm where 13mm is the thickness of the enclosure.
-This enclosure brings the portability of otherwise non-portable drives.
-The enclosure is made of the PC transparent board material and finishing is right on the money.
-It is still plastic, peeps!
-The killer feature is the see-through design of the unit.
-Now, you can show the good looking sticker – if you have got one – on your 2.5” SATA drive.
-Taking a look at the enclosure from the top side, there is an ORICO brand name and logo printed in the white color at the extreme end.
+The main enclosure measures 125x79x13mm, where 13mm is the thickness of the enclosure.
+This Orico HDD enclosure review enclosure brings the portability of otherwise non-portable drives.

 The PCB side of the enclosure has a USB 3.1 Type-C port.
 Lovely!
 Ain’t it!
 This is the fun part of this enclosure.
-It comes with the USB 3.1 Gen 2 Type-C interface which is why we were interested in testing it out in the first place.
+It comes with the USB 3.1 Gen 2 Type-C interface, which is why we were interested in testing it out in the first place.
+The ORICO HDD enclosure review has bundled two USB cables to compensate for this.

-To make up for this, ORICO has bundled two USB cables.
-One is Type-C to Type-C cable having a length of approximately 450mm. the second cable is Type-C to USB 3.1 cable having the same length.
+One is a Type-C to Type-C cable with a length of approximately 450mm.
+The second cable is a Type-C to USB 3.1 cable having the same length.
 The length of these cables is where my gripe comes in.
-ORICO is clearly targeting them for the Laptop users but there is no stopping us to use it with the PC and we have tested the unit on our test bench and such short length was not adequate.
+ORICO is targeting them for Laptop users, but there is no stopping us from using it with the PC.
+We tested the unit on our test bench, and the short length was inadequate.

 This enclosure harnesses the SATA 3 bandwidth over the USB 3.1 Gen 2 interface.
-The bandwidth of the SATA III is 660MB/s running at 6 Gbps whereas it is 1250MB/s for the USB 3.1 running at whopping 10 Gbps.
-This enclosure carries a multi-protection safety system which includes:
+The bandwidth of the SATA III is 660MB/s running at 6 Gbps, whereas it is 1250MB/s for the USB 3.1 running at a whopping 10 Gbps.
+This enclosure carries a multi-protection safety system that includes:

-We could not get any information about the operating temperature range of this enclosure.
-We are not sure about the shockproofing of this unit as it does not has any anti-vibration pads which were provided with their 2189U3.
+We could not get any information about the operating temperature range of this Orico HDD enclosure review enclosure.
+We are not sure about the shockproofing of this unit as it does not have any anti-vibration pads, which were provided with their 2189U3.